LiviusNL/vault-consul-demo-cluster/README.md

 public_ip = false

 Do not add quotes around true and false when setting elb_internal and public_ip.

+You also do need to set values for owner and ttl, but the actual values do not matter.
+These are only really used when deployed in HashiCorp's own AWS account since we have a Lambda function that reaps EC2 instances that have lived longer than their ttl value.
+Owner should be your name or email.  ttl can be -1.

 ## Deployment
 To actually deploy with Terraform, simply run the following two commands: